 Atlas of the Musculoskeletal System 2nd Edition Online and PDF only.

 This subscription is for the online book and downloadable PDF version (only) of Atlas of the Equine Musculoskeletal System 2nd Edition.
 This access will also give you the ability to download/view any revisions made to the book even after its next reprint.
-The PDF download is available via the online book viewer tool bar menu, which you will receive instructions on.
+The PDF download is available via the online book viewer tool bar menu.
 The online book is compatible on all mobile devices, but is best experienced in a larger format.

 Effective equine body-workers listen to the horse’s body with skilled hands, following the detected issues – which might be pain, resistance, spasms, tightness or lost elasticity – to their source.
 It is very important to know which structures their hands are following, how the structures truly look and function, how they are layered and how they may be physiologically connected to neighboring structures.
 This information is now available in the Atlas of the Equine Musculoskeletal System 2nd Edition, a visual guide that offers equine body-workers a clear picture of what lies beneath the skin.

 With emphasis on the visual, this book is composed of photographs of live horses in different postures and phases of movement, some augmented with superimposed images of bones and muscles, as well as photographs of dissected fresh cadavers revealing the many interacting layers of muscle and connective tissue, all the way to the skeletal system.
 Five chapters dedicated to individual body parts are complete with photographs of common Areas of Concern such as stifle, shoulder and hyoid region, showing their complexity.
 Together with simple charts, these photographs give the reader an unmistakable understanding of muscle and joint location, function, size, relationship and more.